-&lt;sup>79 Recounted by Clements, Dietrich Bonhoeffer's Ecumenical Quest, p.2.
+78 Recounted by Clements, Dietrich Bonhoeffer's Ecumenical Quest, 2.

-&lt;sup>80 Clements uses the phrase ' an inspiration still to be claimed', Dietrich Bonhoeffer's Ecumenical Quest, p.8.
+79 Clements uses the phrase "an inspiration still to be claimed", Dietrich Bonhoeffer's Ecumenical Quest, 8.

-The organized ecumenical movement in the 1930s and 1940s, the work of the World Alliance, its associated youth secretariat, the International Missionary Council, the 1927 Lausanne Faith and Order Conference, ecumenical support for the Confessing Church, the birth of the World Council of Churches, and more, all belonged to their time.
-Even so, Bonhoeffer was clear that the World Alliance was church, that is, more than a society with a common purpose, because founded utterly and only on obedient listening to and preaching of the Word of God.
-The work of the World Alliance exceeds the work of local Christian communities but is God's work nonetheless, for peace amongst the nations: 'Its aim is the end of war and the victory over war'.
-In his 'Theses Paper for the Fanø Conference' (1934), Bonhoeffer denounces war as the enemy of peace and critiques secular answers from pacifism before developing overtly answers in response to the divine commandment not to kill: 'To the objection: the State must be maintained: the Church answers: Thou shalt not kill ....
-Have you dared to entrust God, in full faith, with your protection in obedience to His commandment? ....
-Believe in God and be obedient'.
-83 Neither war nor fatalism but prayer and faith in Christ's coming reign overcome evil.
-In his address to the Fanø Conference entitled 'The Church and the Peoples of the World', Bonhoeffer similarly cuts across the twin crags of nationalism and internationalism, or what today might be called partialism and impartialism, with a call to hear and heed the word of God.
-Peace is not 'a problem' but a commandment from God.
+To the objection: the State must be maintained: the Church answers: Thou shalt not kill ...
+Have you dared to entrust God, in full faith, with your protection in obedience to His commandment? ...
+Believe in God and be obedient.82

+Neither war nor fatalism but prayer and faith in Christ's coming reign overcome evil.
+In his address to the Fanø Conference entitled "The Church and the Peoples of the World", Bonhoeffer similarly cuts across the twin crags of nationalism and internationalism, or what today might be called partialism and impartialism, with a call to hear and heed the word of God.
+Peace is not 'a problem' but a commandment from God.83

 Some reasons for caution must be heeded.
 Bonhoeffer's optimism with respect to the ecumenical movement has been noted and criticized by some.
-Jesuit theologian
+Jesuit theologian John Wilcken thought that Bonhoeffer asked too few questions about the ecumenical church: